aroaryan/String-Graph-Assembly/README.md

 ## Output

-The graph and the other data generated is also outputted to the9 `data/` directory.
+The graph and the other data generated is also outputted to the `data/` directory.
 On running the program `data/outputgraph.txt` is generated.

 ## Documents